mundschenk-at/avatar-privacy/readme.txt

 There is a difference between deactivating the plugin and uninstalling it.
 The plugin gets deactivated if you do so on the plugins page or if you simply delete the plugin files via FTP.
 No uninstallation tasks are performed then, so you can activate and deactivate the plugin as you want without losing the plugin's settings.

 If you deactivate the plugin und have gravatars turned on, they will again show up for everybody, even those commenters and users who opted out of displaying gravatars.
-If you changed the default avatar to one of the new local avatar images, the default avatar image on your blog will revert to the gravatar logo.
+If you changed the default avatar to one of the new local avatar images, the gravatars will not be displayed until you change the default avatar image back.

 If you want to completely uninstall the plugin and get rid of any data in the database, you should properly uninstall it: Deactivate the plugin first via the WordPress plugin page and then click 'delete' (same page, next to the plugin).
 For multisite installations, this has to be done by the network administrator on the network plugins page.